 Outer Banks Waterfront Ownership

-Soundfront: These properties are located directly on the various sounds (like the Currituck, Albemarle, or Pamlico Sounds) on the western side of the barrier islands.
+Soundfront: These properties are located directly on the various sounds (like the Currituck, Albemarle, Roanoke, Croatan or Pamlico Sounds) on the western side of the barrier islands.
 They often have private docks and offer views of spectacular sunsets.
+Here are some articles to show you the ins and outs of sound front ownership.
+OBX Sound Front

-Canalfront: Found in select neighborhoods like Colington Harbour and Old Nags Head Cove, these properties are along navigable canals, providing direct boat access to the sound.
+Canalfront: Found in select neighborhoods like Colington Harbour and Old Nags Head Cove, these properties are located on navigable canals, providing direct boat access from your backyard to the sound.
+Not all canals are the same, so follow this link to find out what to watch out for when looking for OBX Canalfront Properties

 Regulations for Building Waterfront Property